srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/ACPI_TABLE_UPGRADE.md

 rejects the unavailable O6N firmware-1.3 full profile rather than silently selecting another table set. `--hardware-profile` controls kernel driver breadth independently of the ACPI payload: use `server`, `desktop`, or `full`.
+`--graphics-profile` can override its graphics/media breadth, while `--audio-profile` chooses analog HDA, display audio, both, or neither.
+The default audio mode follows the resolved display selection and an explicit display-audio request enables its display pipeline.
 The NPU is selected separately with `--with-npu`; internal eDP panel and touchscreen support use `--with-edp` and `--with-touchscreen` respectively.
 The touchscreen choice currently prepares the upstream [Goodix driver](https://github.com/torvalds/linux/blob/v7.1/drivers/input/touchscreen/goodix.c) only.
 The documented O6 panel is a GT911 on firmware-selectable I2C2, but no